 The bottom line: Enduringly popular for its unhurried atmosphere, lovely service and great food.

 Brown, buzzy and never overheated, Climpson’s coffee shop has the same great qualities as its excellent flat whites.
-It occupies a little niche on the side of Broadway Market.
-You might miss it entirely on a Saturday when this street becomes a hive of artisanal food-snobbery and folk-busking.
+It occupies a little niche on the side of Broadway Market but you might miss it entirely on a Saturday when this street becomes a hive of artisanal food-snobbery and folk-busking.
 With its no-frills attitude and helpful blackboard notes on the coffees that hail from Climpson’s own roastery nearby, this place is about coffee first, conversation second.
-It’s a great example of the pared-down cafés that have sprung up all over Dalston and London Fields, offering retro cakes, avocado on sourdough, and good strong coffee.
+It’s a great example of the pared-down cafés that have sprung up all over Dalston and London Fields, offering retro cakes, avocado on sourdough and good strong coffee.

-The bottom line: Serious attention to food is one of the top draws for both locals and touristas.
+The bottom line: Serious attention to food is one of the top draws for both locals and tourists.

 Opened in 2012, this Kiwi-owned coffee shop is a major hit with the office workers around Silicon Roundabout.
-Ozone has made a big deal of its food from the very start, and if anything it gets more serious with time.
-Coffee comes in brewed form as well as espresso, with a daily changing pair of ‘slow-brew’ specials.
-Kenyan peaberry given this treatment was a silky treat.
+Ozone has made a big deal of its food from the very start and, if anything, it’s got more serious with time.
+Coffee comes in brewed form as well as espresso (currently from a Two Trees blend or a Colombian Gran Galope, and an Empire blend for flat whites, cappuccinos and such), with a daily changing pair of ‘slow-brew’ specials.
 A word of warning if you sit in the basement: coffee descending from the busy ground floor has a tendency to cool off en route.
 Apart from that, no complaints.